 10 being – Stop and smell the roses – taking time out, focusing on and enjoying the brewing ritual, making yourself comfortable, savouring the flavour, thinking about the story and the journey of the beans and the people that made it taste the way it does.

 Most of you will be somewhere in between.
 A morning wake up ritual?
 A break in the working day?
 Perhaps enjoying the warmth of the mug most.
 Maybe it’s a welcome ice breaker in a business meeting or just a chance to catch up with a good friend?

-It was good friend of mine that once told me to stop and smell the roses in life.
+It was a good friend of mine who once told me to stop and smell the roses in life.
 I realise now that to stop and smell the roses can indeed bring great pleasure….Even more so than waking up and smelling the coffee.

 So what kind of coffee drinker are you?

 We would love to hear about your favourite cup of the day…